 - 2 tablespoons olive oil

-- 4 2 cups carrots – chopped into small cubes
+- 4 stalks carrots – chopped into small cubes (approx. 2 cups)

-- 3 medium 2 cups leeks, white and green parts chopped
+- 3 medium leeks 2 cups, white and green parts chopped

 - 5 garlic cloves peeled and minced